varinderparihar/PM-practice/README.md

 # Certification Exam is not easy.
-# Project Managers need Practice
+# Need Practice
-Discover the best online courses so you always have an edge.
+Discover the best online courses for Project Managers.